CheiRank

-The CheiRank is an eigenvector with a maximal real eigenvalue of the Google matrix $G^*$ constructed for a directed network with the inverted directions of links.
-It is similar to the PageRank vector, which ranks the network nodes in average proportionally to a number of incoming links being the maximal eigenvector of the Google matrix $G$ with a given initial direction of links.
-Due to inversion of link directions the CheiRank ranks the network nodes in average proportionally to a number of outgoing links.
-Since each node belongs both to CheiRank and PageRank vectors the ranking of information flow on a directed network becomes two-dimensional.
+The CheiRank is an eigenvector with a maximal real eigenvalue of the Google matrix $G^*$ constructed for a directed network with inverted link directions.
+It is complementary to the PageRank vector, which ranks nodes based on their number of incoming links.
+Due to the inversion of link directions, CheiRank measures a node's outgoing connectivity.
+Combining both vectors yields a two-dimensional ranking of information flow across a directed network.